Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ```

 You may be asked to install new packages.
 Type `y` and press enter _(make sure
-you are connected to the internet)_.
+you are connected to the Internet)_.
 You must install these required packages.
 The new Conda environment is called ml-agents and uses Python version 3.6.

 <p align="center">